The Destruction of the Chestnut Street Bridge

 The new Chestnut Street Bridge remained in service for almost 80 years before closing on January 28, 2019.
 The bridge had deteriorated considerably prior to that and several times had to close for temporary repairs.
-After being out of service for over two years, the third Chestnut Street Bridge in Downingtown opened on __________ (we will update this as soon at it happens!!).
+After being out of service for over two years, the third Chestnut Street Bridge in Downingtown opened on April 1, 2021.

 The Chestnut Street Bridge is seen here in 1961.
 The bridge was not designed to handle the amount of traffic that would eventually cross it on a daily basis.

 The photograph at the right was taken on the morning of January 28, 2019 a few minutes after barriers were moved into place to close the bridge for its removal and replacement.